For High-Stakes & Regulated Operations

 Drop-in SDK integration

-One authorize call before the payment.
+One authorize call before the action.
 One confirm call after.
-Everything else is policy configuration — no logic changes in your payment flow.
+Everything else is policy configuration — no logic changes in your application flow.

 import { PermitClient } from "@permitnetworks/sdk";